askui/flutter-example-automation/README.md

 ### 3. Setup askui
 1. Setup askui by following [these steps](https://docs.askui.com/docs/general/Getting%20Started/getting-started).
-2. We need to run the uiController directly with an extra argument to specify the runtime mode, as the current version of askui(ver.
+2. We need to run the UiController directly with an extra argument to specify the runtime mode, as the current version of askui(ver.
 0.3.2) doesn't provide the api for running it with the runtime argument yet. <br><br>From within your npm project path, go to the directory that contains the askui-ui-controller binary, and run `./askui-ui-controller -r android`
 ```bash
 cd <YOUR_PROJECT_DIRECTORY>/node_modules/askui/dist/release/latest/<YOUR_PLATFORM>
 ./askui-ui-controller -r android